SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/activemq-opentelemetry.md

 <LogsCollectionPrereqisites/>

-For windows system, log files which are collected should be accessible by SYSTEM group.
+For Windows system, log files which are collected should be accessible by SYSTEM group.
 Follow the set of below power shell command if SYSTEM group does not have the access.

 ```
 $NewAcl = Get-Acl -Path "<PATH_TO_LOG_FILE>"